-We treat cash and in-kind contributions equally for determining your matching 50 per cent share of eligible grant project value.
+We treat cash and in-kind contributions equally for determining your matching 50 per cent share of total eligible t project value.

 In-kind contributions are the non-cash contributions.
 These can include labour contributions and facilities, equipment and services provided by project partners to the project.
-In order for in-kind contributions to count towards your total eligible grant project value, they must directly relate to eligible activities or eligible special purpose activities.
+In order for in-kind contributions to count towards your total eligible project value, they must directly relate to eligible activities.